Get free weekly resources from us!

 6. Thou shalt expect the best from me.

 Please don’t have preconceived ideas about me.
 I have the tendency to live up to your expectations.
-Expect us to behave appropriately.
+Expect appropriate behavior.

 7. Thou shalt make the Word of God come to life for me.